kata-containers/osbuilder/README.md

  - `Virtual disk` or `Guest Image`

- It is a virtual disk witch contains a `rootfs` that will be used to boot a Virtual Machine by for the `Kata Containers runtime`.
+ It is a virtual disk which contains a `rootfs` that will be used to boot a Virtual Machine by for the `Kata Containers runtime`.

  - `rootfs`